-Thus, a student who withdraws in the second week of classes has earned less of his/her financial aid than a student who withdraws in the seventh week.
-Once 60% of the semester is completed, a student is considered to have earned all of his/her financial aid and will not be required to return any funds.
+Thus, a student who withdraws in the second week of classes has earned less of their financial aid than a student who withdraws in the seventh week.
+Once 60% of the semester is completed, a student is considered to have earned all their financial aid and will not be required to return any funds.